Skwerl23/advent-of-code-rust/README.md

 then it asks you the day. for example 03 or 15 (still depending on what i've completed)

 The main function uses a match statement to determine what mod to run based on your input.

-It also uses use std::time::Instant to run a performance timer on the code you run.
+It also uses std::time::Instant to run a performance timer on the code you run.